 Case study: Book up at a general store

-As the debt may be deferred for a period of greater than 62 days, and a fee is charged for providing this service the National Credit Act applies to this book up arrangement.
-If the store intends to continue providing book up on the same terms, it must be registered with ASIC or apply for a credit licence, unless it is authorised as a representative of another registered person or licensee.
+As the debt may be deferred for a period of greater than 62 days, and a fee is charged for providing this service, the National Credit Act applies to this book up arrangement.
+The store must have a credit licence, unless it is authorised as a representative of a credit licensee.